jingwenzhang1118/jingwenzhang1118/programing.md

 ## CS50 Artificial Intelligence with Python

 <img style="border: 0px solid; width: 180px; height: 120px; float:left; padding:0px 30px 140px 0px" src="/images/CS50AI_pll.png" alt="" class="inline-block">
-This course from Harvard University explores the concepts and algorithms at the foundation of modern artificial intelligence, including topics like search design, optimization, neural networks.
+This course from Harvard University explores the concepts and algorithms at the foundation of modern artificial intelligence, including topics like search design, optimization and neural networks.

 My codes for the *weekly projects* are shared here.
 The original questions of each project can be found on <a href="https://cs50.harvard.edu/ai/2020/" target="_blank">CS50AI's website</a>.
 <br>